 Revised Draft Version of Appendix C, "Guidance for Riverine Flooding Analyses and Mapping," Available for Public Review and Comment

-FEMA has developed a revised draft version of Appendix C, Guidance for Riverine Flooding Analyses and Mapping, of FEMA's Guidelines and Specifications for Flood Hazard Mapping Partners.
+FEMA has developed a revised draft version of Guidelines and Specifications for Flood Hazard Mapping Partners, Appendix C: Guidance for Riverine Flooding Analyses and Mapping (Nov 2009).
 This Appendix describes the standards and methods to be applied by Mapping Partners in the performance of, and presentation of results for, riverine flooding analyses and mapping.
 The revised document and an accompanying summary of changes included in the revised draft version will be available in the FEMA Library for public review and comment through February 20, 2009.

 - July 2008